Plexicus/web/_posts/2021-01-25-how-we-managed-our-attack-surface-area.md

 hero: blog_details
 ---

 This is a product validation case study for Plexicus.
-After 12 months of struggle, we finally validated a step by step guide to manage your attack surface area.
+After 12 months of struggle, we finally validated a 5 step process to succesfully to manage our attack surface area.